IRTF-HRPC/drafts/draft-feminism.md

 --- abstract

-This document aims to describe how internet standards, protocols and its implementations may impact diverse groups and communities.
-The research on how some protocol can be enabler for specific human rights while possibly restricting others has been documented in {{RFC8280}}.
-Similar to how RFC 8280 has taken a human rights lens through which to view engineering and design choices by internet standardisation, this document addresgses the opportunities and vulnerabilities embedded within internet protocols for specific, traditionally maginalised groups.
+This document aims to describe how internet standards, protocols and their implementations may impact diverse groups and communities.
+The research on how some protocols can be enablers for specific human rights while possibly restricting others has been documented in {{RFC8280}}.
+Similar to how RFC 8280 has taken a human rights lens through which to view engineering and design choices by internet standardisation, this document addresses the opportunities and vulnerabilities embedded within internet protocols for specific, traditionally marginalized groups.

 --- middle